keymanapp/lexical-models/docs/how-to-build-a-lexical-model.md

 _uniq_ is an arbitrary tag that uniquely identifies your specific model.
-This identifier can be anything, as long as it hasn't already been used before for this specific language.
+This identifier can be anything, as long as it hasn't already been used before for this specific author or organization.
 As with `author` identifier is one or more ASCII lowercase letters, digits, and the underscore (`_`), and it must start with a lowercase ASCII letter.